autobrr/autobrr.com/docs/3rd-party-tools.md

 sidebar_label: 3rd party tools
 sidebar_position: 6
 title: 3rd party tools
-description: 3rd party tools for autobrr
+description: 3rd party tools that can be used with autobrr.
-keywords: [cross-seed, omegabrr, regbrr]
+keywords: [cross-seed, regbrr]
 ---

 ## Cross-seed with autobrr